l-135/cmps3350-lab05/README.md

 ## How to Play
 - Click on the moles (Sukuna) as they appear to earn points.
 - Avoid clicking on Yuji Itadori, as the game will end.
+- each sukuna hit is equal to 10 points
+- once the gane ends you can enter your initials to see how you did compared to other players
+- players have the option to retry as many times as they want

 ## Contributing
 Contributions are welcome!
 Please follow these steps: